Last updated on November 30th, 2022 at 05:40 pm

-Right now with the COVID-19 Health Crisis, the weight of uncertainty and fear is understandably taking a toll on the world’s mental health.
-For many of us, we’re dealing with the first pandemic in our lives and nation.
+The weight of uncertainty and fear is understandably taking a toll on the world’s mental health.
+For many of us.
 It’s scary to look to leaders who don’t have concrete answers.
 It’s scary for children to look to parents and teachers with no concrete answers.
 Not having answers is downright scary.

 As a therapist, parent, empath, and someone who vacillates from reasonable and emotion mind pretty quickly, I’ve sat and contemplated on how to approach this with myself (first), my clients, my child, parent and community.
 For now, this is what I’ve settled on:

 Validation of your emotions – whichever emotion you are feeling, take time to sit, feel it (them if more than one – which is totally normal), honor it and know that a rush of emotions is completely normal for a crisis of this magnitude.
 Anxiety is a normal emotion.
 We need it.
 It alerts us to danger and threat.